h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 lead (as in the previous mode) to h2o cluster being killed as well.

 There are two deployment strategies of the external cluster: manual and automatic.
-In manual mode, we need to start the H2O cluster, and in automatic mode, the cluster is started for us automatically based on our configuration.
+In manual mode, we need to start the H2O cluster, and in the automatic mode, the cluster is started for us automatically based on our configuration.
-In hadoop environments, the creation of the cluster is performed by a simple process called H2O driver.
+In Hadoop environments, the creation of the cluster is performed by a simple process called H2O driver.
 When the cluster is fully formed, the H2O driver terminates.
 In both modes, we have to store a path of H2O driver jar to the environment variable ``H2O_DRIVER_JAR``.